 Varicose veins are large, gnarled veins, often dark purple or blue in appearance, that can usually be found in the legs; spider veins are the milder version of varicose veins.
 Varicose veins occur when faulty valves in the veins allow the blood to pool or flow the wrong way, which causes the veins to enlarge and grow dark.

 Varicose and spider veins are common among pregnant women because of the reduced circulation and tendency for the blood to pool.
 Luckily, maternity support hose can help prevent or reduce varicose veins by encouraging good circulation and reducing the chance that blood will pool in the veins.

 Whether you’re in your first pregnancy or your fifth or beyond, maternity compression therapy can help mitigate discomfort and pain in your legs.
-If you’re dealing with low blood pressure, swelling, achiness or varicose veins, wearing maternity stockings can help reduce or prevent many of the unpleasant side effects pregnancy has on your lower half.
+If you’re dealing swelling, achiness or varicose veins, compression therapy can help reduce many of the unpleasant side effects you might experience during pregnancy.
 Browse our selection of maternity tights to find your perfect compression therapy option.

 Kaki Zell - Vice President of Sales, Marketing, eCommerce at Legs-4-Life LLC Kaki holds a Bachelor of Science degree in Business Administration and Management from Virginia Polytechnic Institute and State University.
 She’s been working in the medical device industry for over 11 years and currently serves on the Board of Directors for the Greensboro Science Center.

 Written June 2018 | Page last updated November 2021

 Centers for Disease Control and Prevention.
 “Venous Thromboembolism (Blood Clots) and Pregnancy” https://www.cdc.gov/ncbddd/dvt/pregnancy.html